 and these Serial titles:

 To make needed government publications available in the Nashville MSA, the Depository cooperates with other depositories in the Nashville and mid-state region.
-The Central Depository provides complete coverage of the Core Collection for Academic Libraries and other essential material.
+Central Library provides complete coverage of the Core Collection for Academic Libraries and other essential material.

-For little-used government publications or supplementary information, Central Library will use the resources of:
+For little-used or rare government publications or supplementary information, Central Library uses the resources of:

-The Depository borrows government publications held by the regional depository or at other depositories and libraries as necessary.
-The Depository also lends government publications automatically within the state of Tennessee and to libraries outside the state if the publications are not readily available within the borrowing library's state.
+Central borrows government publications held by the regional depository or at other depositories and libraries as necessary.
+Central also lends government publications automatically within the state of Tennessee and to libraries outside the state if the publications are not readily available within the borrowing library's state.